October 1, 2017 | By Lisa Dare, TEKsystems Digital Content Strategist

 “And several offices are requesting we conduct this workshop.
 We just can’t keep up,” adds Moses.

-You can find out more about the concept of covering in this paper (PDF): Uncovering talent A new model of inclusion.
 We’ll be talking more about this concept and sharing what we’ve learned in upcoming posts, so stay tuned.
 In the meantime, read more in our diversity and inclusion in tech series: